spiritumduo/spiritumDuo/docs/technical/backend/graphql.md

 RESTful APIs are better because

 - the server has more control over the data given to the client
-- REST uses HTTP caching automatically
+- they use HTTP caching automatically
 - supports API versioning

 The GraphQL implementation is organised as such that it's not closely tied to Starlette, meaning that if the need arose to use another framework, it could be easily re-implemented.